 Let’s take the reverse of this scenario, with a condo association somewhere in South County we’ll call Los Condos Diablo.
 It’s a 200 unit association where everything is a common asset – not just the land, but the sidewalks, streets, street lights, the roofs and walls of every building, the trash enclosures, stairways, patios and decks.

 Builders threw the place up quickly and there have been serious ongoing maintenance problems which have been handled with band-aid type repairs.
 The board of directors has been very reluctant to raise assessments, so the reserves are funded at around 20% .
-Emergency safety repairs, collapsing stairways, remediating mold problems from roof leaks, and other expensive problems keep preventing them from catching up on maintenance.
+Emergency safety repairs, collapsing stairways, remediating mold problems from roof leaks (in dire need of commercial roofing companies in Aurora Colorado), and other expensive problems keep preventing them from catching up on maintenance.
 Exterior second story decks that should have had a new surface coating, new paint and gutters now needs to be torn down and completely rebuilt.

 So instead of being like my HOA, where we are current on all of our maintenance and have $600 in the bank for each homeowner, Los Condos Diablo has net deferred maintenance liabilities of $5,000 a unit, and is struggling to pay their bills every month.
 Because so many structural elements have been compromised, to bring this set of buildings to good condition would take over a million in reconstruction, money they don’t have and can’t save or borrow.